romanhumagain/Eventify/backend/docs/payments.md

    - Redirect the user to the `checkout_url` from the response
    - Store `ticket_id` and `session_id` in local storage or state
 4. For free events:
-   - Display success message and QR code directly
+   - Display success message and QR code data directly

 ### After Stripe Checkout